xdrip/xdrip_docs/docs/install/libreBT.md

 Many NFC to Bluetooth bridges are available on the market for Libre sensors.

-The original project was developed by JoernL: [LimiTTer](https://github.com/JoernL/LimiTTer).
+The original project was developed by Joern: [LimiTTer](https://github.com/JoernL/LimiTTer).
 You need to remember this name as it will appear as the default bridge name when the actual device is not identified.
-Unless you actually have a LimiTTer, seeing this name means your bridge is not connected to xDrip+.
+Unless you actually have a LimiTTer (or connect directly a Libre 2), seeing this name means your bridge is not connected to xDrip+.

 xDrip+ supports some of them for some sensors.
 **Libre Pro/H, Libre 2 US/CA/AUS are not supported.**